makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

   on sentence-pair regression tasks like semantic textual similarity (STS)
   * requires that both sentences are fed into the network, which causes a massive computational overhead: Finding the most similar pair in a
-  * unsuitable for semantic similarity search as well as for ... clustering
+  * unsuitable for semantic similarity search as well as for clustering
 * we present Sentence-BERT (SBERT), a modification of the pretrained BERT
   * use siamese and triplet network structures
   * sentence embeddings that can be compared using cosine-similarity
-  * time complexity [of] finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT
+  * time complexity of finding the most similar pair from 65 hours with BERT / RoBERTa to about 5 seconds with SBERT
   * evaluate SBERT and SRoBERTa on common STS tasks and transfer learning
     * outperforms other SOTA sentence embeddings methods